emreatay993/WE-DAVIS/app/ARCHITECTURE.md

 # Architecture Overview

-WE MechLoad Viewer is a desktop application built on PyQt5 for the shell and Plotly for rendering interactive charts.
+WE-DAVIS is a desktop application built on PyQt5 for the shell and Plotly for rendering interactive charts.
 The codebase follows a Model-View-Controller pattern with a thin data layer, tab-specific views, shared controllers, and reusable analysis helpers.

 ## Layered Structure